Git-Harshit/Technical-Blogs/Embedded-Systems.md

 # Disclaimer

-This blog post is only meant to document the understanding of the author, [Harshit Gupta](https://github.com/Git-Harshit) and is not meant to reserve ownership level rights to the published content.
-Information provided above has been studied and confirmed from the rest of the information over internet for validation, yet any user of the above information may validate it for assuring its correctness.
+This blog post is only meant to document the understanding of the author, [Harshit Gupta](https://github.com/Git-Harshit), and is not meant to reserve ownership level rights to the published content.
+Information provided above has been studied and confirmed from the existing information over internet and reference materials for validation, yet any user of the above information may validate it for assuring its correctness.
 Though the content has been documented on own words, any overlap with any other source shall not be considered as an attempt to plagiarize from any source.